Research : Active Galaxies

 AGN variability.

 N4051 light curve AGN vary rapidly, especially in X-rays.
 Potentially this holds clues to the Physics of AGN we can't get any other way.
 My 1987 Nature paper on NGC 4051 had the first light curve of high enough quality to take this seriously, but showed a featureless power law power spectrum.
 In a 1993 paper Iossif Papadakis and I showed that the amplitude of the power spectrum correlates with luminosity, probably due to an underlying correlation with black hole mass, a suspicion strengthened by finding unnusually fast variability in the least luminous known AGN, NGC4395.
 This was work led by Paulina Lira in 1999, Kazushi Iwasawa in 2000, and Jess Skelton in 2005.
-(I am currently writing up other results from Jess' thesis, showing that the correlation really is with black hole mass.)
+(I will soon be writing up other results from Jess' thesis, showing that the correlation really is with black hole mass.)
 With Omar Almaini and James Manners, we showed in a 2002 paper that this variability-luminosity relation changes at high redshift, probably because earlier than z=2, black holes were still growing, and typically accreting at higher rates.

 SEDs and accretion discs.